Women's careers in the UK music industry; a multi-level exploration of the factors that impact career progression.

-The UK Music Diversity Surveys (2016, 2018, 2020) have uncovered statistics demonstrating the lack of retention but there is no understanding of why this is occurring.
-The loss of talented and experienced women is a talent drain that is entirely preventable and costs business a lot of money.
-For female musicians, the situation is even worse with women unable to start or sustain their careers compared to their male counterparts (Bain, 2019), despite their numbers making up nearly half of all music graduates in the past decade (Higher Education Statistics Authority, 2019).
+The UK Music Diversity Surveys (2016, 2018, 2020) have uncovered statistics demonstrating the dramatic lack of retention for women in their forties but there is no understanding of why this is occurring.
+The loss of talented and experienced women is a talent drain that costly for business yet is entirely preventable.
+For female musicians, the situation is even worse with women unable to start or sustain their careers compared to their male counterparts, making up a quarter of professional musicians (ONS, 2021) despite being nearly half of all music graduates in the past decade (Higher Education Statistics Authority, 2019).

 This qualitative research will fill a gap in the careers literature with its focus on gender in the music industry.
-Rooted in feminist sociology, organisational, work and careers literature as well as cultural musicology with an intersectional regard to the music industry acting as an inequality regime and the theoretical work of Joan Acker.
+Rooted in feminist sociology, organisational, work and careers literature as well as cultural studies with an intersectional regard to the music industry acting as an inequality regime and the theoretical work of Joan Acker.
 It explores questions such as what are the career patterns for women working in music?
 What roles are women segregated into and why with what consequences?
 What are the structures in the music industry that cause women to leave their careers?
-Why is the music industry still so dominated by the stereotype of the male musician virtuoso?
+And why is the music industry still so dominated by the stereotype of the male musician virtuoso and notions of genius?

 1st Supervisor: Professor Ahu Tatli